 FE 390 Ministry Coaching (6) A

-This course, which is an alternative to Internship, is designed for those who already have extensive ministry experience as determined by the Director of Field Education.
+This course, which is an alternative to Internship, is designed for those who already have extensive ministry experience as determined by the Coordinator of Field Education.
 The intent of this course is for a student to seek and build an intentional relationship with a ministry mentor for the purposes of personal and theological reflection on the practice of ministry and mutual accountability.
 The student will engage in evaluation with the mentor.
 For more detailed information about Internship please see The Internship Program.

 Prerequisite: Approval of the Coordinator of Field Education